 History of Employers' Liability Cases

 So how many employers' liability claims are there each year in the UK?
-It fluctuates pretty significantly from year to year, but in 2018/19 there were 89,461 successful employers' liablity claims settled in the UK.
+It fluctuates pretty significantly from year to year, but in 2023/24 there were 44,547 employers' liablity claims registered in the UK—and 53,074 successful settlements recorded.

 Number of Employer Liability Cases Registered to Compensation Recovery Unit (CRU)